gideonibemerejr/SEI-CC-2/work/w05/d2/01-js-promises/js-promises.md

 #### Example - Seeding a Database
 <br>

-- Instead, we have to query for a document based on its other properties.
+- Instead, we have to query for documents based on properties other than `_id`.

 - For example: